Insuring Older Homes: Coverage Considerations for Central New York Properties

 Why Does the Age of Your Home Matter?

+Understanding these age classifications becomes important when you consider the unique challenges of rebuilding older properties.
 Let’s start with “older” homes.
 Say you have a house that was built before 1930.
 The construction style is from a bygone era.
 Many building materials that were in common use back then are not readily available today.

 For one, the lumber (or timber) used in the 1930s and prior was largely culled from old-growth forests that have since been reforested.
 President Roosevelt spearheaded the planting of 50 million trees in the state of Pennsylvania alone because loggers had systematically cut them all down.